 The strategy to find a cost-effective method to produce bioplastic involves three basic steps:

-- Isolate and identify one or more bacteria commonly found in cheap agricultural waste products such as wheat stubble.
+- Isolate and identify one or more bacteria commonly found in cheap agricultural waste products such as wheat stubble or apple waste for example.

 - Genetically manipulate the bacterium or bacteria to overproduce bioplastic.